 - The Social chapter of our Well-being Assessment considers the importance of home life, independent living, education, and health and lifestyle to the people of Powys, and the current situation across the county.
 The Economy chapter of our Well-being Assessment considers poverty, and how this is experienced by the people of Powys.
-Engagement activity, Living In Powys, undertaken as part of our well-being assessment identified how home life, educating our children and tackling poverty and deprivation were amongst the most important areas to improve well-being. - The Population Needs Assessment reflects upon the situation for children and young people, older people, carers, and those with physical and learning disabilities in Powys (on a locality basis where possible) and how they experience inequalities based on their situation, and how everything done by the Council needs to ensure they are considered equitably - Child Poverty in Powys highlighted that 87% of people were worried about child poverty increasing in the next 5 years, and the key areas identified by the people of Powys where they felt that the Council can tackle child poverty were access to education, job security, housing and the use of community events and groups.
+An engagement activity, Living In Powys, that was undertaken as part of our well-being assessment identified how home life, educating our children and tackling poverty and deprivation were amongst the most important areas to improve well-being. - The Population Needs Assessment reflects upon the situation for children and young people, older people, carers, and those with physical and learning disabilities in Powys (on a locality basis, where possible) and how they experience inequalities based on their situation, and how everything done by the Council needs to ensure they are considered equitably. - Child Poverty in Powys highlighted that 87% of people were worried about child poverty increasing in the next 5 years, and the key areas identified by the people of Powys where they felt that the Council can tackle child poverty were access to education, job security, housing and the use of community events and groups. - The Rural Cost Analysis highlights challenges facing the county due to its rural nature including areas such as travel costs, and the additional buildings needed to support a large county.